connorabbas/primevue-breeze-inertia/README.md

 2. No "jumpy" UI issues when refreshing the Vue SSR app.
 3. Simplicity and maintainability without tampering with the SSR Node.js process.

-By opting for the Tailwind Theme, it is possible still achieve a modern, customizable design system while retaining the benefits of server-side styling compatibility.
+By opting for the Tailwind Theme, it is still possible to achieve a modern, customizable design system while retaining the benefits of server-side styling compatibility.

 ### Configuration
 In other branches, theming is handled by the `resources/js/theme-preset.js` file and the extended Aura theme provided by PrimeVue.
-With this Tailwind Theme version, the configuration of custom base styles is handled via CSS variables within the `resources/css/styles.css` file instead.
+With this Tailwind Theme version, the configuration of custom base styles is instead handled via CSS variables within the `resources/css/styles.css` file.

-The components styles reside within the `resources/css/primevue` directory, copied from the latest release of the [primefaces/primevue-tailwind](https://github.com/primefaces/primevue-tailwind/releases) styles.
+The component styles reside within the `resources/css/primevue` directory, copied from the latest release of the [primefaces/primevue-tailwind](https://github.com/primefaces/primevue-tailwind/releases) styles.

-CSS layers have also been implemented so the Tailwind utilities can override the PrimeVue component styling when needed.
+CSS layers have also been implemented so that Tailwind utilities can override the PrimeVue component styling when needed.
 Feel free to revert this change and use the default example [styles import](https://tailwind.primevue.org/vite/#importstyles) provided by PrimeVue.

 ---

 ## Usage with Docker

 This starter kit is configured to use Docker Compose for local development with a few extra configuration steps.
-With this setup, you do not need PHP, Composer, MySQL or Node.js installed on your machine to get up and running with this project.
+With this setup, you do not need PHP, Composer, MySQL or Node.js installed on your machine to get up and running.

 ### Setup